 The City will invest CDBG and ESG funds to address high priority needs identified in the current Consolidated Plan including resolving and preventing homelessness and providing public services, including emergency shelter services, to special needs populations including literally and chronic homeless.
 SHRA on behalf of the City will assist literally homeless and some at-risk of homelessness households to access permanent housing through ESG (i.e., rental application fees, security/utility deposits, first/last month rent, and direct short-term rental assistance) and with funding through the County's Bringing Families Home Program.
 SHRA will also provide ESG and CDBG to fund emergency shelters.
 In addition, at governing board direction, SHRA will continue to fund Meals on Wheels, a senior nutrition program.
 Meals on Wheels by ACC serves seniors 60 years of age or better throughout the local area.
 Meals on Wheels by ACC helps keep seniors in their homes and communities by providing nutritious meals, safety net services, social contact, community resource information and much more.
 On average over 2,000 seniors participate in our programs in each weekday.
 Below are examples of other public funds utilized for current and proposed homeless programs.
-State of California - Emergency Solutions Program In April 2016, the Sacramento Housing and Redevelopment Commission and the Sacramento County Board of Supervisors authorized and approved SHRA as the Administrative Entity (AE) to receive funds and administer State of California's Housing and Community Development's ESG.
-In 2021, Volunteers of America (SHRA procured provider) will continue to provide countywide RRH services.
-In receipt of the 2018 State ESG grant and 2019 State ESG grant, First Step Communities (SHRA procured provider) will continue providing emergency shelter services; and VOA will continue to provide rapid re-housing services under the 2020 ESG State grant.
-As AE, SHRA will continue to apply and administer State ESG grant funds.
-ESG-CV SHRA has applied for 2020 State ESG-CV1 funds and is awaiting the grant agreement.
-ESG-CV1 Rapid Re-housing will be allocated to support existing Rapid Re-Housing programs, including clients currently enrolled (but not yet housed) in re-housing programs and new enrollments of qualifying clients.
-ESG-CV1 emergency shelter funding is set to be allocated to our existing shelters as we currently assess our response to COVID-19.
-SHRA will select a provider after response plan is set by the City and County of Sacramento.
-SHRA will apply for ESG-CV2 when funding availability is announced.
-Emergency Solutions Grant ESG will continue to be utilized for emergency shelter needs for homeless individuals and families through RRH funded by ESG under Volunteers of America (VOA).
+State of California - Emergency Solutions Program in April 2016, the Sacramento Housing and Redevelopment Commission and the Sacramento County Board of Supervisors authorized and approved SHRA as the Administrative Entity (AE) to receive funds and administer State of California's Housing and Community Development's ESG.
+In 2022, Volunteers of America (SHRA procured provider) will continue to provide countywide RRH services.
+In receipt of the 2021 State ESG grant and 2022 State ESG grant, First Step Communities (SHRA procured provider) will continue providing emergency shelter services; and VOA will continue to provide rapid re-housing services under the 2020 ESG-CV State grant.
+As AE, SHRA will continue to apply and administer State ESG grant funds..
+SHRA Emergency Solutions Grant ESG will continue to be utilized for emergency shelter needs for homeless individuals and families through RRH funded by ESG under Volunteers of America (VOA).
 VOA is set to serve 15 households in the City and 17 County for a total of 32.
 City emergency shelter funding will be selected in correspondence with city need.
-Under ESG-CV, the North 5 th Steer shelter has received additional funding in response to COVID-19.
-Step Up will provide outreach and case management services for 100 unduplicated individuals experiencing chronic homelessness in the City of Sacramento.
 SHRA will select more providers after response plan is set by the City in further response to COVID-19.
 State Homeless Funding and Local Homeless Action Plan The Homeless Housing, Assistance and Prevention (HHAP) program was first signed into law on July 31, 2019 by Governor Gavin Newsom and is being administered by the California Interagency Council on Homelessness (Cal ICH) formerly the Homeless Coordinating and Financing Council (HCFC).
 HHAP Round 1 (HHAP-1) is a \$650 million grant that provides local jurisdictions with funds to support regional coordination and expand or develop local capacity to address their immediate homelessness challenges.
-The Sacramento region received the following HHAP-1 allocation: • Sacramento Continuum of Care (AE -Sacramento Steps Forward): \$6.55 million • City of Sacramento (AE - City of Sacramento): \$13.65 million County of Sacramento (AE - County of Sacramento): \$6.07 million HHAP Round 2 (HHAP-2) is a \$300 million grant that provides support to local jurisdictions to continue to build on regional collaboration developed through previous rounds of Cal ICH funding and to develop a unified regional response to homelessness.
-The Sacramento region received the following HHAP-2 allocation: • Sacramento Continuum of Care (AE - Sacramento Steps Forward): \$3.1 million ● City of Sacramento (AE - City of Sacramento): \$6.45 million ● County of Sacramento (AE - County of Sacramento): \$2.77 million HHAP Round 3 (HHAP-3) is a \$1 billion block grant program authorized by AB 140, which was signed into law by Governor Gavin Newsom on July 19, 2021.
-This third round of funding has been made available to support building regional coordination and unified response to reduce homelessness across California.
-The HHAP-3 application was submitted on June 30, 2022 and is currently being reviewed by the State.
-The Sacramento region is expected to receive the following HHAP-3 allocation: • Sacramento Continuum of Care: \$8.32 million ● City of Sacramento: \$16.68 million ● County of Sacramento: \$7.76 million HHAP-1 funds are to be fully expended by June 30, 2025, and HHAP-2 and HHAP-3 must be fully expended by June 30, 2026.
-It is anticipated that the HHAP Round 4 Notice of Funding Availability will be released in late 2022.
 The City of Sacramento, County of Sacramento continue to collaborate with SSF on funding investments, and through the HHAP-3 application process, a Sacramento Local Homeless Action Plan (LHAP) was initiated in early 2022 to meet the requirements of the HHAP-3 application, but more importantly to create a cross-jurisdictional unified approach to addressing homelessness across Sacramento County.
 This three-year plan beginning on July 1, 2022 through June 30, 2025 was developed in partnership with SSF, Sacramento City and County Continuum of Care, Sacramento County, City of Sacramento and the Sacramento Housing and Redevelopment Agency.
 The LHAP strategies and sub-strategies are based on a recent gaps analysis and needs assessment.
-The key takeaways from the gaps analysis are as follows: • Investments in prevention, diversion, and permanent housing solutions (e.g., housing navigation, rapid rehousing, permanent supportive housing) will directly reduce the number of people experiencing homelessness, the time people spend homeless, and returns to homelessness.
-When funded, developed, and operated consistently, these responses can eliminate the need for additional emergency shelter capacity. • Alternatively, without significant additional prevention and rehousing capacity ("business as usual"), more people will experience homelessness, requiring more emergency shelter and other costly crisis services. • Near-term investment in additional shelter capacity is needed to ensure safety and access to rehousing assistance but should be flexible to allow for later repurposing/use for housing. • Efforts are needed to increase positive turn-over (and openings) among current PSH units, increase the overall number of PSH units funded with homeless assistance and other resources, and increase other community-based affordable housing and service solutions to address gaps. • The need for rehousing supports and affordable, supportive housing options cannot be met by the homeless crisis response system alone.
-Cross-sector collaborations to develop sustainable housing and service supports for people with needs beyond housing are needed, such as for people with severe and persistent disabling conditions, returning citizens (following incarceration), and for older adults.
-The LHAP is actionable, relatable, and provides a roadmap for future funding.
-Outlined in the plan are key system components that are in alignment with national bestpractices and if resourced and implemented consistently across funders and providers, will bring the local response system to scale with capacity to move the needle on homelessness.
-Through these efforts, homelessness in the County over time will become preventable whenever possible, brief, and non-recurring.
-Strategy 1: Build and Scale a Countywide Coordinated Access System (CAS) • Sub Strategy 1.a: Increase targeted participation in homeless crisis response services. • Sub Strategy 1.b: Grow and embed problem-solving/diversion in all system access sites, safe grounds, respite centers and emergency shelters. • Sub Strategy 1.c: Provide comprehensive and aligned outreach Countywide.
-Strategy 2: Ensure Current and New Emergency Shelter and Interim Housing is Focused on Rehousing • Sub Strategy 2.a: Align the Cities' and County's current and emerging shelter and interim housing programs with the Coordinated Access System to increase access and occupancy of available units. • Sub Strategy 2.b: Increase permanent housing exits across all emergency shelter & interim housing programs.
-Strategy 3: Increase Permanent Housing Opportunities • Sub Strategy 3.a: Increase rehousing assistance and improve access to existing and new units in market and subsidized programs. • Sub Strategy 3.b: Increase the stock of permanent supportive housing units and other dedicated affordable housing units for people experiencing homelessness. • Sub Strategy 3.c: Develop a regional landlord engagement partnership program to increase the number of participating landlords across all homelessness rehousing programs.
-Strategy 4: Expand Prevention and Diversion Resources • Sub Strategy 4.a: Coordinate and leverage prevention resources across jurisdictions to connect households at imminent risk of homelessness to stabilization resources to avoid literal homelessness. • Sub Strategy 4.b: Scale existing prevention and diversion programs into a countywide rehousing program.
-Strategy 5: Invest in Community Capacity-Building and Training • Sub Strategy 5.a: Create an inclusive & supportive working environment to retain the current workforce and attract new staff from historically underresourced communities and partners with lived expertise. • Sub Strategy 5.b: Increase community stakeholder support for countywide homelessness activities through increased engagement.
-The City Council of the City of Sacramento also adopted a 6th strategy: Strategy 6: Implementation of the strategies are supported by guiding principles and includes a commitment to racial equity; inclusion of partners with lived expertise; improved data collection; a person-centered, trauma-informed countywide response system that provides access to immediate and ongoing support service needs (i.e. mental health, substance use, housing retention); and continuation of collaborative planning and decisionmaking across jurisdictions.

 Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including